 Rubric to Evaluate Video or PowerPoint Presentation with audio (20 points)

 Oral Presentations:

-Video and Power Point
+Video/Audio.
 For the video presentations, the use of the Microsoft Movie Maker program (or a compatible one) is required, in addition to a “web cam”, or digital camera and microphone.
 The length of the video recording will be between (2) two to (3) three minutes.
 Keep in mind that the content, creativity, pronunciation and the use of the language, among other factors, will be evaluated.
 Refer to Appendix F found at the end of the Syllabus.
 In addition, you may connect to one of the different electronic links provided in the e-lab tab to have access to a tutorial on “How to make a video with Microsoft Video Maker”.

 Presentation with audio